 The forward continued to collect honours at Stamford Bridge, winning the Premier League, FA Cup and Europa League before joining Roma on a free transfer in 2020.

-Messi was breaking records and scoring incredible goals for Barcelona 2012.
+Messi was breaking records and scoring incredible goals for Barcelona back 2012.
 Not much changed over the following 10 years, before his shock exit to PSG in 2021 amid the club’s financial implosion.

 Iniesta brought an end to his 22-year association with Barcelona in 2018, having won nine La Liga titles and four Champions Leagues.